Magendra-ssn/30-day-challenge/README.md

 	Merged two pdf files using python script
 	Scraped a website and store the data into DB.
 	Wrote queries to filter the data in db
-  Converted images to pdf
-  sent emails using python

 day 23 - Created a browse option with a specific folder which has all the JPEG Files & create a Convert button to convert the image from JPEG to PNG – Basic Image  converter App
 	Created another button as ‘fetch button’ and have a functionality of fetching the weather on a given location in text box Created two browse button and place the .pdf file for the buttons and create a merge pdf option -  Watermark Merger App